Author: Patricia Briggs

 Living in the Pacific Northwest, Mercedes “Mercy” Thompson is a Native American “walker” who can shift at will into coyote form.
 In a feminist twist, she owns her own garage where she repairs mostly German cars.
 In this world, paranormal beings are gradually making themselves known to the public, beginning with the lesser creatures (e.g., brownies, gremlins, elves, garden sprites) and gradually moving to the greater beings (e.g., werewolves).
 Vampires are still hidden from public knowledge.

 Briggs' web site has a number of pages devoted to this series.
-Click HERE to go to "Mercy's World," a canon area for the MERCY THOMPSON and ALPHA & OMEGA series.
+Click HERE to go to "Mercy's World," a source of information for the MERCY THOMPSON and ALPHA & OMEGA series.
 That page includes a link to a character list.
+Click HERE to go to the “Books” page of Briggs’ web site, where you can click on the cover art of any of her books to link with author’s comments, maps matching each novel’s location, and excerpts.

 This book tells the story of Adam and Mercy's honeymoon.
 As you would expect, nothing goes as planned.
 Instead of enjoying a blissful vacation, the couple is confronted by faerie manipulation, ghosts, river monster attacks, bullet wounds, broken bones, and lots of stitches—just call it business as usual in Mercy's world.